 July 13, 2005 - A report presented to the Senate Armed Services details the interrogation of the suspected “20th hijacker” in the 9/11 attacks, Mohamed al-Khatani.
 He was forced to wear a bra, dance with a man and do dog tricks while tied to a leash.
-But military investigators said but that was not considered prohibited, inhumane treatment.
+Military investigators said that was not considered prohibited, inhumane treatment.

 April 19, 2006 - Following a Freedom of Information Act lawsuit by the Associated Press, the Pentagon releases the most detailed and extensive list of detainees ever provided.
 It provides the names and nationalities of 558 detainees who’ve gone through a hearing at Guantánamo Bay.

 May 15, 2006 - The Defense Department releases another list of current and former detainees to the AP.
 It says this list of 759 names includes everyone who has ever been held at Gitmo, since 2001.
-The list did not include the names of Khalid Sheikh Mohammed or Ramzi bin al Shibh.
+The list does not include the names of Khalid Sheikh Mohammed or Ramzi Bin al-Shibh.

-June 10, 2006 - Three detainees, Ali Abdullah Ahmed, Mani al-Habardi al- Utaybi, and Yassar Talal al-Zahrani are found dead in their cells by guards after apparently committing suicide.
+June 10, 2006 - Three detainees, Ali Abdullah Ahmed, Mani al-Habardi al- Utaybi and Yassar Talal al-Zahrani are found dead in their cells by guards after apparently dying by suicide.

-September 6, 2006 - President George W. Bush acknowledges that the CIA has held suspected terrorists in secret prisons overseas.
-He announces the transfer of 14 captured al Qaeda operatives, including Khalid Sheikh Mohammed, Ramzi bin al Shibh, and Abu Zubaydah, to Gitmo.
+September 6, 2006 - President Bush acknowledges that the CIA has held suspected terrorists in secret prisons overseas.
+He announces the transfer of 14 captured al Qaeda operatives, including Mohammed, Bin al-Shibh and Abu Zubaydah, to Gitmo.

-March 15, 2007 - During a military hearing, a transcript of Khalid Sheikh Mohammed confessing to being the mastermind of the 9/11 attacks is released.
+March 15, 2007 - During a military hearing, a transcript of Mohammed confessing to being the mastermind of the 9/11 attacks is released.

-May 30, 2007 - A Saudi detainee is found dead from an apparent suicide.
+May 30, 2007 - A Saudi detainee is found dead from apparent suicide.

-June 5, 2008 - Alleged 9/11 conspirators Khalid Sheikh Mohammed, Ramzi bin al Shibh, Ali Abd al-Aziz Ali, Walid bin Attash and Mustafa Ahmed al-Hawsawi are arraigned.
+June 5, 2008 - Alleged 9/11 conspirators Mohammed, Bin al-Shibh, Ali Abdul Aziz Ali, bin Attash and Mustafa Ahmed al-Hawsawi are arraigned.

-July 21, 2008 - Salim Hamdan pleads not guilty at the opening of the first war crimes trial at Guantánamo Bay, Cuba.
+July 21, 2008 - Salim Hamdan pleads not guilty at the opening of the first war crimes trial at Guantánamo Bay.
 He’s charged with transporting Osama Bin Laden and some missiles in connection with terrorist activity.

-January 22, 2009 - President Barack Obama signs an executive order to close Guantánamo Bay within a year.
+January 22, 2009 - Obama signs an executive order to close Guantánamo Bay within a year.

-November 13, 2009 - Attorney General Eric Holder announces that five detainees, accused of complicity in the September 11th attacks, will be transferred to New York City to stand trial in a civilian court.
-They are: Khalid Sheikh Mohammed, Ramzi bin al Shibh, Walid bin Attash, Ali Abdul Aziz Ali and Mustafa Ahmed al-Hawsawi.
-Five other detainees will be transferred to the U.S. and have their cases heard before military commissions.
+November 13, 2009 - US Attorney General Eric Holder announces that five detainees, accused of complicity in the September 11th attacks, will be transferred to New York to stand trial in a civilian court.
+They are: Mohammed, Bin al-Shibh, bin Attash, Ali and Hawsawi.
+Five other detainees will be transferred to the United States and have their cases heard before military commissions.
 They are: Omar Khadr, Mohammed Kamin, Ibrahim al Qosi, Noor Uthman Muhammed and Abd al-Rahim al-Nashiri.

 December 15, 2009 - The Obama administration announces that between 70-100 detainees will be moved to an empty prison in Thomson, Illinois.

-March 7, 2011 - President Obama announces that the U.S. will resume the use of military commissions to prosecute detainees at Guantánamo Bay.
+March 7, 2011 - Obama announces that the United States will resume the use of military commissions to prosecute detainees at Guantánamo Bay.

-April 4, 2011 - Attorney General Eric Holder announces that five detainees will face a military trial at Guantánamo Bay.
+April 4, 2011 - Holder announces that five detainees will face a military trial at Guantánamo Bay.

-April 24, 2011 - Nearly 800 classified U.S. military documents obtained by WikiLeaks reveal details about the alleged terrorist activities of al Qaeda operatives captured and housed at the U.S. Navy's detention facility in Guantánamo Bay, Cuba.
+April 24, 2011 - Nearly 800 classified US military documents obtained by WikiLeaks reveal details about the alleged terrorist activities of al Qaeda operatives captured and housed at the detention center.
 Included are intelligence assessments of nearly every one of the 779 individuals who have been held at Guantánamo since 2002, according to the Washington Post.

-May 18, 2011 - A detainee identified as Inayatullah (aka Hajji Nassim) commits suicide in his cell.
+May 18, 2011 - A detainee identified as Inayatullah (aka Hajji Nassim) dies by suicide in his cell.

 April 13, 2013 - Detainees wielding “improvised weapons” clash with guards.
 Guards respond by firing “four less-than-lethal rounds,” according to Joint Task Force Guantánamo.

-April 22, 2013 - U.S. spokesman Lt.
-Col. Todd Breasseale say that 84 detainees are currently on hunger strikes, more than half of the 166 people being held.
+April 22, 2013 - US spokesman Lt.
+Col. Todd Breasseale says that 84 detainees are currently on hunger strikes, more than half of the 166 people being held.